aguerra1508/11-Homework-Note-Taker/README.md

 Visual Studio (VS) code and a web browser such as Google Chrome are needed.

 To run the application via VS code, the user must run `npm init` and `npm i express` to install the necessary `package-lock.json` and `node_modules`.
+Once the installs are complete, the application may be run via `node server.js`.

-The application is also deployed via Heroku and can be accessed via the following link:
+The application is also deployed via Heroku and can be accessed via the following link: https://murmuring-harbor-46677.herokuapp.com/

 ## Usage